Former Judge of the Supreme Court of India

 In January 2018, the Supreme Court Collegium recommended Justices K.M.
 Joseph and Indu Malhotra to be appointed as a Judge at the SC.
 While the Union government cleared Justice Malhotra’s appointment, Justice Joseph’s name was rejected.
 The Union cited several grounds for this rejection, such as his lack of seniority amongst other HC judges, over-representation from the Kerala HC in the Supreme Court, and the lack of representation of judges from other HCs at the SC.
 However, the collegium reiterated Justice Joseph’s recommendation, sending it to the Union once more.
 Upon reiteration, the recommendation was accepted and Justice Joseph was elevated to the SC on August 8th, 2018.

-Justice Joseph will retire on June 17th, 2023 after serving a tenure of nearly 5 years.
+Justice Joseph retired on June 17th, 2023 after serving a tenure of nearly 5 years.

 Tenure at the Supreme Court in Numbers

-During Justice Joseph’s tenure so far he has been a part of 346 Benches and authored 102 Judgments, as we can see in Figure 1.
+During Justice Joseph’s tenure, he has been a part of 404 Benches and authored 132 Judgments, as we can see in Figure 1.

 In Gautam Navlakha v National Investigation Agency (2021), Justices U.U.
 Lalit and K.M.
 Joseph decided whether time spent under ‘house arrest’ would count when granting ‘default bail’ under Section 167 of the Code of Criminal Procedure, 1973.
 Default bail is granted when the police or investigating agency has not filed the charge sheet within 90 days of the accused being in custody of the police.
 Gautam Navlakha was arrested under the Unlawful Activities (Prevention) Act, 1967 for allegedly inciting the Bhima Koregaon violence alongside other activists.
 The Delhi HC placed him under house arrest in August 2018 for 34 days.
 In response to Navlakha’s plea for default bail, the Court held that the Delhi HC had not intended for the house arrest to count as time spent in custody so it would not count towards the time period for default bail.